David R. Dearden

 Deeply committed to pro bono work, Dave routinely volunteers to handle Tangled Title litigation cases referred to him by the Volunteer Indigent Program of the Philadelphia Bar Association.

-Dave has been active in the Boy Scout Program for over 20 years and is a Scout Leader with Oreland Troop 1.
+Dave has been honored to be selected as a Super Lawyer annually since 2009 and has been active in the Boy Scout Program for over 20 years and is a Scout Leader with Oreland Troop 1.

 Reported Federal Cases